FuelLabs/fuels-rs/docs/src/getting-started/setup.md

 ## Creating a new project with Forc

-You can create a new example Sway project with
+You can create a new Sway project with

 ```
 forc new <Project name>